01 Dec WORM COMPOSTING – ORGANIC GARDENING GUIDE

 What is Worm Composting and How Do You Get Started?

 Ever heard of worm composting?
 Or vermicomposting?
 It’s the same thing — using worms to create compost for your garden.
-It’s easy, inexpensive, and makes a great project for gardeners of all ages.
+It’s easy, inexpensive, and great for the garden.

-Follow this step-by-step to start composting with worms — it’s like an organic garbage disposal, with your garden as the winner.
+Follow this step-by-step worm composting guide to get started — it’s like an organic garbage disposal, with your garden as the winner.

 1. Choose your container.
 Wood or plastic works well, but to make is super simple, reach for one of those large plastic storage containers with a lid.
 You’ll need one that is 8-12 inches deep (plastic sweater storage containers are great).
 You can also find ready-made worm bins online or at a specialty garden center.

 2. Order your worms.
 Plan on two pounds of redworms (about 2,000 worms) for every pound per day of food waste.
 If you’re not sure how much food waste your household produces, track it for a week and divide that number by seven.
 Worms can be ordered online after doing a quick Internet search.

 3. Decide on the container location.
 Redworms prefer temps of 55-77 degrees, so a cool garage or enclosed porch could be ideal.
 Also, it’s interesting to note that worms are kind of like people in that they don’t like a lot of excess noise and vibration, so avoid putting the bin in high traffic areas.

 4. Prepare the bedding.
 Soak a large amount of shredded newspaper in water, and then wring it out so it’s moist rather than dripping wet.
 Place it all in the bin until the container is 1/3 to ½ full.
 Add a bit of sawdust, fine sand, or ground eggshells to the newspaper so the worms have something gritty to help them grind up the paper.